HomeGuidesTransfer Compress Iphone Videos External Storage

 Why External Storage Transforms iPhone Video Management

-Break Free from iPhone Storage Limits
+Breaking Free from iPhone Storage Limits

 iPhone Storage Limitations:

-• Maximum capacity: 1TB (expensive)
+• Maximum capacity: 1TB (expensive upgrade)

 • ProRes consumption: 1.2GB per minute